Skip to content

 • articles: References

-Add a new featured-articles block to the body field of the home story and select some articles to be featured.
+Finally, add the featured-articles block to the body field of the Home story, and select articles to feature.

 Create a new components/ArticleOverview.jsx file to get all stories from this new content type.